Skip to content

 YAML and Env Var Config

 The web UI is the primary way to manage DVR servers, but ChannelWatch also supports two file-based configuration paths for automated or headless deployments: a YAML config file and a family of environment variables.
-All three methods are fully equivalent — you can use any combination of them.
+All three methods feed the same DVR list, and you can use any combination of them.

 When ChannelWatch starts, it merges DVR server definitions from all three sources in this order: